w3c/wai-about-wai/_about/translating/resources/technical-steps.md

 ---
 title: "How to Translate a WAI Resource"
 nav_title: New translation
+lang: en
+last_updated: 2024-05-27
+description: Help make the Web accessible to people with disabilities around the world.
+We appreciate your contributions to translating W3C WAI accessibility resources.

 github:
   repository: w3c/wai-about-wai
-  path: '_about/translating/guides/new-translation.md'
+  path: '_about/translating/resources/technical-steps.md'

-permalink: /about/translating/guides/new-translation/
+permalink: /about/translating/resources/technical-steps/
-ref: /about/translating/guides/new-translation/
+ref: /about/translating/resources/technical-steps/
-lang: en
-last_updated: 2024-04-09
 redirect_from:
   - /about/translating/guides/translation-guidance/
-description: Help make the Web accessible to people with disabilities around the world.
-We appreciate your contributions to translating W3C WAI accessibility resources.
+  - /about/translating/guides/new-translation/

 image: /content-images/wai-about-wai/social-translations.png
 feedbackmail: wai@w3.org

 footer: |
-  <p><strong>Date:</strong> Updated 9 April 2024.</p>
+  <p><strong>Date:</strong> Updated 27 May 2024.</p>
   <p><strong>Editors:</strong> <a href="https://www.w3.org/People/Shawn/">Shawn Lawton Henry</a> and Rémi Bétin.</p>
   <p>Developed as part of the <a href="https://www.w3.org/WAI/about/projects/wai-coop/">WAI-CooP project</a>, co-funded by the European Commission.</p>
 ---